Blake Parker: Los Angeles Angels (2017–18)

 After the 2016 season, the Los Angeles Angels claimed Parker from the Yankees off of waivers.
 On November 23, 2016, Parker was claimed off waivers by the Milwaukee Brewers.
 The Brewers designated him for assignment in December, and he was claimed by the Angels on December 23.

 The Angels named Parker to their Opening Day 25-man roster for the 2017 season.
-In his first season as an Angel, Parker enjoyed career bests in every statistical category.
+In his first season as an Angel, Parker enjoyed career bests in many statistical categories.
 He was 3–3 with 8 saves and a 2.54 ERA, with 86 strikeouts in 671/3 innings, and pitched in 71 games (6th-most in the American League).
 His WHIP of 0.83 tied for third-best among American League relievers.

 Parker signed a $1.8 million contract with the Angels for the 2018 season.
-Despite pitching to a 2–1 record with a 3.26 ERA in 67 games while also collecting 14 saves, striking out 70 batters in 661/3 innings, and finishing 41 games (8th-most in the American League), he was non-tendered by the Angels in the offseason.
+After pitching to a 2–1 record with a 3.26 ERA in 67 games while also collecting 14 saves, striking out 70 batters in 661/3 innings, and finishing 41 games (8th-most in the American League), he was non-tendered by the Angels in the offseason.